Assumptions of the primordial spectrum and cosmological parameter estimation: Method and Analysis

-In order to represent the likelihood in a four dimensional parameter space we find it convenient to define a normalized distance, $\rho$, between two points, \beq \rho(a,b)= \sqrt{\Sigma_i {(P_i^a-P_i^b)^2}/{(\sigma_i^b)^2}}, \eeq where $P_i^a$ and $P_i^b$ are the value of $i^{\rm th}$ cosmological parameter at point `a' and point `b', respectively.
+where $P_i^a$ and $P_i^b$ are the value of $i^{\rm th}$ cosmological parameter at point `a' and point `b', respectively.
 To ensure that equal separations along different parameters have a similar meaning, we divide $P_i^a-P_i^b$ by standard deviation $\sigma_i^b$ at point `b'.
 We assign point `b' to be a best fit point where $\sigma_i^b$ are the $1\sigma$ confidence limits derived by WMAP team from the corresponding MCMC chains.
 Since we are primarily interested in studying the region around the best-fit point, $\rho$ provides a convenient definition of distances to other points with respect to it.
 (Note, the `distance' $\rho$ is `asymmetric' in `a' and `b' when $\sigma_i^b \neq \sigma_i^a$ and should interpreted accordingly).